MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 # Workflow example 1: Automatically generate Dynamics 365 Guides deep links to use in an Excel Link Manager

-This example shows how to create a Link Manager in Microsoft Excel to easily keep track of your guides and ‘quick launch’ them using a PC app deep link or a HoloLens QR code deep link.
+This example shows how to create a Link Manager in Microsoft Excel to easily keep track of your guides and launch them quickly using a PC app deep link or a HoloLens QR code deep link.
 The same workflow could be used for other scenarios like adding a link to a guide in an approval flow, embedding QR codes with links to guides in a work order, or in a learning management system.

 The resulting Excel Link Manager for this example looks like this: